Quickguides

 The courts are also prepared to lift the without prejudice veil where the exclusion of the evidence would act as a cloak for perjury, blackmail or other "unambiguous impropriety".
 The exception will only be applied in the clearest cases of abuse of a privileged occasion, i.e. involving conduct which is in some way "oppressive, or dishonest, or dishonourable".13

 The evidence presented in court must actually establish impropriety; it is not enough for there to be a 'good arguable case' for impropriety.14 The courts recognise that, in practice, negotiations often involve a certain amount of posturing and accept that a party may adopt a position in without prejudice discussions which is inconsistent with its open position.
 However, there is a line to be drawn and using the without prejudice label will not give a party "carte blanche" to be dishonest.
+For example, a "without prejudice" letter in which a claimant admits to having dishonestly made a claim, has been held to be admissible at trial.15

-Without prejudice save as to cost
+Without prejudice save as to costs

-Communications can be marked "without prejudice save as to costs".
-The label means that the standard without prejudice protection applies until the court delivers judgment.
-Once that has occurred, the court will turn to the question of awarding costs.
-The English courts have a wide discretion to order one party (the paying party) to pay the legal costs of its adversary (the receiving party).
+Generally, following judgment, the English courts have a wide discretion to order one party (the paying party) to pay the legal costs of its adversary (the receiving party).
 The English courts operate on a "loser pays" principle; typically, the receiving party will be the party which succeeded at trial.
 However, the court is entitled to look at the content of without prejudice save as to costs communications for the limited purpose of deciding the extent of the costs order it makes.
 Accordingly, without prejudice save as to costs correspondence may be used by a party to apply costs pressure on the other side as, if it puts that party in a favourable light, it can use it to support an argument for a more favourable costs award.
 So, for example, even if a defendant loses at trial, evidence of an offer as or more favourable than that awarded by the court to the claimant may result in the defendant being awarded a portion of its costs notwithstanding the claimant's success at trial.
-This device is closely associated with, but different from, CPR Part 36 offers which have their own procedural requirements.
+This device is closely associated with, but different from, CPR Part 36 offers which have their own procedural requirements, and are automatically treated as "without prejudice save as to costs".

 Evidence as to the reasonableness of a settlement